dataninja-python/portfolio-v2/README.md

 * Mar 15: after setting up the repository and creating the figma high-fidelity design, finally building out HTML and CSS (using SaSS).
 * Mar 15: added figma mobile design pdf for front-end guidance
 * Mar 17: home page nearly completed
+* Mar 18-22: completed home and about pages
+* Mar 24: finished working carousel built from scratch
+* Mar 26: added cards to carousel that link to portfolio projects
+*

 Techstack
 * HTML